4.1 HIPAA Overview & Covered Entities

 Key Takeaways

-- The three Covered Entity types are health plans, healthcare clearinghouses, and healthcare providers who transmit any HIPAA transaction electronically.
+- The three Covered Entity types are health plans, healthcare clearinghouses, and healthcare providers who transmit any HIPAA standard transaction electronically.

 - Employers, life insurers, workers' compensation carriers, and schools are generally NOT Covered Entities even though they hold health information.